namnamir/threat-hunting/Hunting-Ideas/hunting-index.md

 - New Parent Process for cmd.exe or regedit.exe
 - New RunAs Host / Privileged Account Combination
 - New Service Paths for Host
+- New Suspicious cmd.exe / regedit.exe / powershell.exe Service Launch
 - New Suspicious Executable Launch for User
-- New Suspicious cmd.exe / regedit.exe / powershell.exe Service Launch
 - New Tables Queried by Salesforce.com Peer Group
 - New Tables Queried by Salesforce.com User
 - New User Account Created On Multiple Hosts
 - New User Taking Privileged Actions
+- NIDS alerts Above StdDev Grouped by Destination
 - Nishang Powershelltcponeline
 - Nltest Domain Trust Discovery
 - No Windows Updates In A Time Frame